tomwilkie/weave/docs/ipam.md

 ## Peer shutdown

-When a peer leaves (a `weave reset` command), it updates all its own tokens to be tombstones, then broadcasts the updated ring.
-This causes its space to be inherited by the owner of the previous tokens on the ring, for each range.
+When a peer leaves (a `weave reset` command), it grants all its own tokens to another peer, then broadcasts the updated ring.

 After sending the message, the peer terminates - it does not wait for any response.